ChatKitty/chatkitty-api-docs/source/platform/index.html.md

 ```

 ChatKitty **paginates** all collection resources.
 Requesting a resource collection returns
-the first page of the collection optionally with HAL hypermedia links to the subsequent pages if more pages are available.
+the first page of the collection optionally with HAL hypermedia links to subsequent pages if more pages are available.

 Traverse the page links to iterate through a collection.